ChristianKowalczyk/weather-mcp/README.md

 # 🌦️ Weather MCP Server

-Hey!
 This is a little MCP server that tells you the weather for any city you want.
 I was specifically using Cursor.

 ## Quick Start with Cursor